Principal Casting April 21, 2023

 The Charleston Gaillard Center’s Education & Community Program is pleased to announce student tickets are available for this performance.
 Limited availability.
 Limited to two tickets per person with valid student/teacher ID.

 Tickets available in advance: Tickets are $20 (plus applicable fees) for green seats on seatmap.
 Ticket purchasers must pick up their tickets at Will Call the night of the performance.
+NOTE: Please make sure to select Student/Teacher when purchasing tickets to receive your discount.

 Day of Rush: Tickets are $25 (plus applicable fees).
 Available two hours prior to show time, best available.